Review these 13 common reasons why investors reject startup pitches to improve your chances

 “Nothing turns off an investor more than when an entrepreneur comes in with a ridiculous valuation.”

 If you set the valuation too high, the investors will consider it a high-risk investment.
-In order to manage this risk, they will want to own as much of your company as possible to protect themselves against any future losses, push down that valuation and become major decision-makers in the company.
-If you set your valuation too low, you could sell yourself and your company short.
+To manage this risk, they want to own as much of your company as possible to protect themselves against future losses, push down that valuation, and become major decision-makers.In light of this, you need all the help you can get, therefore, a Private equity CRM software can support this entire process by organizing investor interactions and tracking deal progress efficiently.
+Keep in mind, if you set your valuation too low, you could sell yourself and your company short, which is why you have to find a balance.

 5. No proof of potential success

-Let’s assume your investors have not found any single evidence that your startup could be or is a success.
+Let’s assume your investors have not found evidence that your startup could be or is a success.
 This is a bad first impression to put up.
 You can demonstrate proof of potential success in many ways, including the number of sales to date or the results of a Kickstarter campaign you ran.

 “A board member of mine used to say sales fix everything in a startup, and that is really true.” ~ Sam Altman